Fire And Ice

 I should like to go to Greenland

-Where ice calves into blue bays.
+Where ice calves along blue bays.

 I would like to go to Greenland